United States Navy Nuclear Propulsion: Environmental impact

 Nuclear reactors create energy through fission, as opposed to burning fuel.
 Because of this, no greenhouse gases are produced in the energy creation process.
 Nuclear energy is completely self-contained and produces no airborne by-products.
 The waste created through nuclear power is contained in the reactor and is disposed of when the vessel is decommissioned or the reactor is replaced.

 Unlike nuclear power plants that have to have spent fuel rods removed from their reactors every 18 to 24 months, the nuclear reactors powering the submarines and aircraft carriers of the United States Navy remain fully operational until they are decommissioned.
 When the reactors powering the ships of the Navy are decommissioned, all the nuclear waste is disposed of at once.

 Safety record

-As of 2003, and since the first US nuclear-powered submarine (USS Nautilus), the United States Navy had logged over 6,200 "reactor years" with no radiological accidents.
+As of 2003, and since the first U.S. nuclear-powered submarine (USS Nautilus), the United States Navy had logged over 6,200 "reactor years" with no radiological accidents.

-However, on 22 May 1978 on USS Puffer, a valve was mistakenly opened releasing up to 100 US gallons of radioactive water into a drydock at Puget Sound naval base.
+However, on 22 May 1978 on USS Puffer, a valve was mistakenly opened releasing up to 100 U.S. gallons of radioactive water into a drydock at Puget Sound naval base.
 The leak was fully contained and there was no personnel irradiation.